-The initial estate of the fund cannot be less than $\notin 1.25$ million.
-In case of a fund with legal personality and without management entity, the minimum estate of the fund is $\notin 300,000$.
+The share capital of the fund cannot be less than €1,250,000.
+In case of a fund with legal personality ("SICAV") and without management entity, the minimum share capital of the fund must be €300,000.
 Such amounts must be maintained during the time the fund is registered by the AFA.